What’s Your Ideal Heart Rate and How to Lower It (10 Unique Tips!)

 On the other hand, deep breathing can dilate blood vessels and activate the parasympathetic nervous system, which aids digestion and promotes rest.

-Every time you catch yourself tensing up during work, take a moment, and take five deep breaths.
+Every time you catch yourself tensing up during work, take a moment, and take five deep breaths this will help stabilize your heart rate and mood.

 [READ: 20 Simple Ways to Destress]